wallaby55/BitcoinArmory/docs/pathing.md

 * Table of Contents
 {:toc}

-The Armory stacks uses 3 processes and 3 paths:
+The Armory stacks uses 3 processes and 3 paths

-## 1) Your Bitcoin node
+## Your Bitcoin node

 It needs a single path, its datadir, where it maintains blockchain data.